 Micro Captive Insurance Company Coverage and Policies

-ALTERNATIVE RISK TRANSFER STRATEGIES WITH POWERFUL TAX BENEFITS
+MICRO CAPTIVE INSURANCE AND ALTERNATIVE RISK TRANSFER STRATEGIES

 Traditional risk transfer techniques involve purchasing conventional, guaranteed-cost insurance policies.
-Although this provides effective risk transfer, it offers little control over your claims and rising premium costs.
-Micro Captives are an effective, efficient and tax advantaged alternative.
+Although this provides successful risk transfer, it offers little control over your claims and rising premium costs.
+Micro Captives are an effective, efficient and tax-advantaged alternative.

 MICRO CAPTIVE BENEFITS